Traditionally Modern Food

 This year “Avani Avittam” is very special for us.
 We wanted to put ” Kalla Poonal” (ponnal worn before Uppanayianum is called so) for Vishvak.
 Jagadish took in charge of dressing him up, it took him few minutes (more than that:-)) to tie pattu veshti for him.

 Previously we have dressed him will Velcro veshti, but his the first time trying traditional one.
-I can imagine how easy it would have been for jagadish to make Vishvak cooperate.
-After little cheats hubby put him punnal but it didn’t last for more than 10 minutes:-) Toughest thing was to click pictures, with vishvak running around.
+I can imagine how easy it would have been for Jagadish to make Vishvak cooperate.
+After little cheats hubby put him punnal but it didn't last for more than 10 minutes:-) The toughest thing was to click pictures, with vishvak running around.

 I was running behind him and cooked a simple lunch.
 Vendaka (ladies finger) Moor Kuzhambu, potato fry (without onion), rasam, Semiya payasam, Vadai (without onion), Appam.

-Semiya payasam is one of my favorite payasam since childhood days.
-Those days taste made my like it, now a days after I started cooking, I like the way it can be cooked quick.
-Infact it’s a perfect bachelor or spinster recipe.
+Semiya payasam is one of my favorite payasam since my childhood days.
+Those days taste made me like it, now a days after I started cooking, I like the way it can be cooked quickly.
+It's a perfect bachelor or spinster recipe.
 No fancy ingredients.
-Condensed milk gives a extra flavour to this payasam.
+Condensed milk gives an extra flavor to this payasam.

-While tasting payasam I thought why didnt I post one of my favorite payasam yet.
-I searched in my draft, had Semiya Paysam.
+While tasting payasam I thought why didn't I post one of my favorite payasam yet.
+I searched in my draft, had Semiya Payasam.
 Now it has decided to fly from my draft.

 Semiya Payasam | Vermicelli Kheer